-San Francisco, July 19, 2018 – Recardio Inc., a life science company developing regenerative therapies for cardiovascular diseases, announced that its Chief Scientific Officer, Darrell Nix, Ph.D., will present the findings of a Phase 1 study of its lead drug candidate dutogliptin for the treatment of patients in early recovery post-myocardial infarction.
-The presentation will take place on August 25, 2018 in the Innovative Drug Therapies session scheduled at 2pm.
+San Francisco, August 25, 2018 – Recardio Inc., a life science company developing regenerative therapies for cardiovascular diseases, announced that its Chief Scientific Officer, Darrell Nix, Ph.D., presented today the findings of a Phase 1 study of its lead drug candidate dutogliptin for the treatment of patients in early recovery post-myocardial infarction.

-Entitled “Evaluation of the pharmacokinetics and pharmacodynamics of subcutaneously administered dutogliptin for daily injection with granulocyte colony stimulating factor (G-CSF) for AMI”, the presentation will summarize safety, tolerability, PK, and PD outcomes of dutogliptin to establish the dose for the Company’s Global Phase 2 study in Acute Myocardial Infarction.
+Entitled “Evaluation of the pharmacokinetics and pharmacodynamics of subcutaneously administered dutogliptin for daily injection with granulocyte colony stimulating factor (G-CSF) for AMI”, the presentation is summarizing safety, tolerability, PK, and PD outcomes of dutogliptin to establish the dose for the Company’s Global Phase 2 study in Acute Myocardial Infarction.
 As reported previously, this Phase 2 study recently began recruiting patients in Europe.

-“The safety, pharmacokinetics, and pharmacodynamics study to be presented at the ESC conference in Munich provided the foundation for the clinical evaluation of dutogliptin with G-CSF in AMI patients” said Roman Schenk, Executive Chairman of Recardio.
-“We look forward to sharing these significant outcomes.”
+“The safety, pharmacokinetics, and pharmacodynamics study presented at the ESC conference in Munich provided the foundation for the clinical evaluation of dutogliptin with G-CSF in AMI patients” said Roman Schenk, Executive Chairman of Recardio.
+“We were glad to share these significant outcomes.”

 Recardio Inc. is a clinical-stage life science company focusing on regenerative therapies for cardiovascular diseases.
 The company’s lead drug candidate, dutogliptin, is a DPP-IV inhibitor that has demonstrated significant effects in activating SDF-1, a protein that is critical for cardiac regeneration.
 The company is pursuing a Phase 2 clinical program, seeking to fully develop the therapeutic platform as a regenerative medication for patients with various cardiovascular diseases including acute myocardial infarction and chronic heart failure, with the potential of improving heart function, quality of life and survival.
 For more information, visit: http://www.recardio.eu/